4project-co-il/EBF/README.md

 ## No more polling
 The EBF core will do all the polling needed to detect those changes for you, will check when the right time passes to call your function.
-That implementation allows power saving (TODO) since all the timing is done in a cetralized code.
+That implementation allows power saving since all the timing is done in a cetralized code.
 When the EBF core knows that there is enough time to save some power, it might put the CPU into IDLE or PowerDown mode.
-You have control over the polling intervals, so instead of adding `delay()` to different parts of the code if you don't need an input to be polled too fast, just call to the 'SetPollInterval()' function during setup.
+You have control over the polling intervals, so instead of adding `delay()` to different parts of the code if you don't need an input to be polled too fast, just call the 'SetPollInterval()' function during setup.
 ```
 // Initialize knock sensor on A0, for 1% change
 analogInput.Init(A0, onAnalogChange, 1);